lomanneh61/IPTV-Restream/README.md

 **Synchronization** - The selection and playback of the stream is perfectly synchronized for all viewers. <br>
 **Channels** - Add multiple iptv streams and playlists, you can switch between. <br>
 **Live chat** - chat with other viewers with a randomized profile.
+**Epg** - add your epg in the .env file to show epg at the bottom of the player.

 ## 🚀 Run